cescosgames/roadmap_projects/README.md

 ### Checkpoint projects

-At each checkpoint, there are checkpoint practice projects.
-Since roadmap doesn't track these, I have been doing some of them and tracking them myself in the checkpoint_projects folder.
+At each roadmap checkpoint, there are checkpoint practice projects.
+These aren't officially tracked as projects by roadmap, but you can find my solutions to the checkpoint projects found in the 'Full Stack Developer' roadmap in the folder titled checkpoint_recs.